The Ultimate How-to Guide to Getting Started in Cybersecurity

 The demand for cybersecurity professionals has been steadily rising for a few years now, with analysts estimating a 0% unemployment rate for the whole cybersecurity sector starting as far back as 2016.

-On top of that, the Bureau of Labor Statistics projects a 33% growth rate between 2020-2030 for Information Security Analysts jobs.
+On top of that, the Bureau of Labor Statistics projects a 33% growth rate between 2020-2030 for Information Security Analyst jobs.

 At the time this guide was written, there are 460,000 job openings in cybersecurity in the United States and over 2,500 roles waiting to be filled in the state of Nevada so there’s never been a better time to become a cybersecurity professional!